About Breitling Performing Arts

 Greg Michniak has been teaching theatre for 12 years.
 He received a Bachelor of Fine Arts with an Acting Concentration from UT Austin and a Masters of Arts in Teaching from Dallas Baptist University.
 Greg is a Certified Academic Language Therapist and Licensed Dyslexia Therapist.
 Greg and Amy have been married for 16 years and have 5 five children (4 girls and 1 boy).
 He has directed over 20 theater productions and was awarded the Camp Newbie Award at Shelton for the Upper School Favorite Teacher.
 He currently works at St. Pius X School in Dallas.
 Greg likes using his gifts and talents to change the world for the better.

-Summer Camp Director, Teacher
+Theater Director, Teacher

 Daylene Ross-Carter (Teacher/ Director) is a native of New Orleans, Louisiana.
 She made Dallas her home in 1997 upon completion of her Masters of Fine Arts from Ohio University.
 Daylene also holds a BA from Grambling State University and a Master’s in Education from Lamar University.
 She is the General Manager of Dallas’ premiere African American Theatre, Soul Rep Theatre Company.
 Daylene is also the Fine Arts Department Chair and Theatre Arts teacher at Lyles MS in Garland.
 She recently became a published playwright with her play Murder in the First Degree the Death of Jesus Christ.
 She is excited to teach at Breitling this summer.